sujanW0W/TODO-MERN/README.md

 This is my first MERN project- Basic and simple TODO applicaion.
 This application also has a simple Register/Login system, that makes a user account and log users into the app.
+This application has a custom error-handler, for handling errors and exceptions.

 This is just a basic CRUD application.
 I have worked on simple authentication using JWT(JSON Web Token).